Ubuntu on Raspberry Pi fixes (and more)

 NOTE:

-you can call the file whatever you want, but remember to add the .desktop file extension
+you can call the file whatever you want, but remember to add the.desktop

 to move the file to /usr/share/applications and make it appear in the main menu: